 When you're having a crisis at work or your child is struggling in school, it's easy to think, "If only I could quit my job, all these problems would go away."

 In the meantime, write about what's going on at work in your journal.
 Be as honest as possible.
-Writing gives you the chance to sit and think about your problems.
-Where if you just think about things while you're loading the washer thoughts just come and go without deeper consideration.
+Writing gives you the chance to sit and think about your problems, while thinking about things while you're loading the washer lets thoughts just come and go without deeper consideration.
 When you put your dilemmas in writing, it also gives you the chance to mull over what you wrote.
 Read it over the next day when you're in a different frame of mind, and see if a solution pops out at you.

-2. Can You Afford to Quit Your Job?
+2. Can I Afford to Quit?

-Maybe you're in a situation where you love your work but hate how much of your income goes to child care.
+Maybe you're in a situation where you love your work but hate how much of your income goes to childcare.
 Your budget is the tightest when your children are under 5 or over 18 when you're paying for college.
 If you have preschoolers know that the cost of childcare will drop dramatically once they're in public school.

 Try looking at the long-term picture when you write that monthly daycare check.
-It may be worth it to pay as much if not more for child care if it's only for a few years.
+It may be worth it to pay as much if not more for childcare if it's only for a few years.
 Especially if you're in a field where employment is tight.

 4. How Easy Would It Be to Re-Enter the Workforce?